Dom St.Peter und Paul in Brandenburg

 Are there guided tours?

-Check the official website for information on guided tours, which may provide additional context and insights during your visit.
+Check the official website for information on guided tours or audio guides available during your visit.

 What’s the best time to visit?